miazjeffries/Final-Project---Music-and-Mental-Health-Research/README.md

     5. To process lyric data into genre categories, run ‘lyric_processing.py’
     6. To run lyric sentiment analysis using VADER, run ‘sentiment_analysis.py’
     7. To generate graphs for survey and sentiment analysis data, run ‘graph_generation.py’
     8. All data, figures, and results are saved to their respective directories.

 AUTHORS:
-    Mia Jeffries
+    Mia Jeffries,
-    Max Sindel-Dempcy
+    Max Sindel-Dempcy,
     Marvin Romero

 NOTES: